urbancamo/urbancamo.github.io/casio-basic/doc/users-guide.md

          │ Ready P0                       │
          └────────────────────────────────┘
 ```
-The last line of the program is displayed when the `LIST` operation is
+The last line of the program is displayed when the [LIST](commands/LIST.md) operation is
 completed.

 ```
               ┌────────────────────────────────┐
               │ 10 REM CYLINDER                │
-⬆⬆⬆⬆⬆⬆⬆⬆ │ 20 R=15                        │
+     ↑↑↑↑↑↑↑↑ │ 20 R=15                        │
               └────────────────────────────────┘
 ```
 The 8-line virtual screen of the computer now makes it possible